Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: Abstract

-where $p$ is an odd prime.
+We determine the Sato-Tate groups and prove the generalized Sato-Tate conjecture for the Jacobians of curves of the form $ y^2=x^p-1$ and $y^2=x^{2p}-1,$ where $p$ is an odd prime.
 Our results rely on the fact the Jacobians of these curves are nondegenerate, a fact that we prove in the paper.
 Furthermore, we compute moment statistics associated to the Sato-Tate groups.
 These moment statistics can be used to verify the equidistribution statement of the generalized Sato-Tate conjecture by comparing them to moment statistics obtained for the traces in the normalized $L$-polynomials of the curves.